jfanjoy/helicopter/README.md

-Minetest 5.2 mod: Not So Simple Hhelicopter
+Minetest 5.4 mod: Not So Simple Helicopter
 ========================================

 This is the "Not So Simple Helicopter", fork of the old "Simple Helicopter".
 This version is more expensive to produce and that uses biofuel from crops.
 So far we have a helicopter that consumes fuel, has its consumption changed according to the level of flight.
 It dependes on a second mod (based on the wine mod), with a distiller that allows to transform some inputs into biofuel and fly with them.
+A passenger can go onboard when the pilot is inside Now the direction is controlled by A and D keys, but if you want do change direction by mouse, just type E key to change the flight dynamics and A and D just tilt the helicopter to sides again

 It can be painted using dye of any color you want, you must punch the seat with the dye.